 Detailed information about procedures for submission, publishing, copyright, etc. is available at SDUB’s website in English and Danish.

 As a general rule all PhD theses from SDU must be published digitally through PURE.
 If exceptions are to be made, it requires written permission.

-If the thesis consists of co-authored articles, the student must make sure that approved and signed co-author
+If your thesis consists of co-authored articles, you must make sure that approved and signed co-author

 It will be possible to apply for an embargo period for the publication of your thesis.
 This might be the relevant

-If exceptions from the above procedures are to be made, you will have to fill in SDUB’s application form in due time before submission of your thesis (preferably two to three months before submission of your thesis).
+If exceptions from the above procedures are to be made, you will have to fill in SDUB’s application form in due time before submission of your thesis (preferably two to three months before submission of your thesis)